Troubleshooting 400 Bad Request Errors on WordPress

 Start by deactivating all plugins, then refresh the webpage and see if the error has been resolved.
 If it has, you’ll want to reactivate your plugins one at a time, testing again after each activation, to isolate which plugin is causing the issue.

 To test if the theme you’re using is the problem, you can switch to a default WordPress theme.
-To do this, simply log into your WordPress dashboard, navigate to the “Themes” page, and select a default theme such as “Twenty Twenty-One”.
+To do this, simply log into your WordPress dashboard, navigate to the “Themes” page, and select a default theme such as “Twenty Twenty-One.”

 Along with troubleshooting themes and plugins when 400 errors occur, you can also optimize your WordPress plugins to help prevent future errors and performance issues.

-Look for PHP and server-side solutions
+Step 4: Look for PHP and server-side configuration issues

 400 Bad Request errors are commonly caused by PHP and server-side issues.
 One potential cause of 400 Bad Request errors is insufficient memory allocated to PHP.
 To address this, you can increase the WP_MEMORY_LIMIT in your wp-config.php file.
 Open the file in a text editor and add or modify the following line: